 (I am very, very interested in the structural changes that this global sideswipe — Covid-19 — has wrought.
 If, like me, you think that there will be no going back in the long run, we should definitely be talking!)

 Money is an Interesting Problem.
-Not the Acquiring and Hoarding of money — that’s quite boring — but what the stuff is, how it behaves and makes people behave and how those behaviours are influenced by the design details of different Money Systems.
+Not the Acquiring and Hoarding of money — that’s really quite boring — but what the stuff is, how it behaves and makes people behave and how those behaviours are influenced by the design details of different Money Systems.
 Long ago I saw that the world might, perhaps, become a better place if we could just come up with King-Proof Money — some sort of money-system where the King (aka the State) can’t arbitrarily come along and just expropriate what’s yours.
 Some 15 years later, something pretty close to that got invented.
 Bitcoin.
 I’d long harboured a casual interest in cryptography and its mathematical underpinnings, and this looked interesting.
 It’s been a chequered path, so far, with many a winding turn, and Bitcoin is still hardly accepted as Money.
-I do think that the underpinning are reasonably sound; mostly adoption is hampered by apallingly bad UX.
+I do think that the underpinnings are reasonably sound; mostly adoption is hampered by appallingly bad UX.
 This needs fixing.